knowm/memristor-discovery/src/main/resources/help/Pulse.md

 # Pulse App

-The Pulse App allows you to drive a memristor in series with a resistor with one or more pulse waveforms and observe the instantaneous and post-puslse response.
+The Pulse App allows you to drive a memristor in series with a resistor with one or more pulse waveforms and observe the instantaneous and post-pulse response.
 The instantaneous response is displayed on the upper chart as a time series of voltage (V1+ vs T) and (V2+ vs T), current (I vs T) or conductance (G vs T).
 The lower plot shows the conductance of the memristor, as measured by a low-voltage (.1V) pulse.
-The sampling rate of these measurments can be set on the control panel.
+The sampling rate of these measurements can be set on the control panel.

 *note:*